 Let me tell you, contrary to popular beliefs, introverts make for great solo travellers.
 They travel richly, have a lower need to seek companions to have fun, and thus, completely soak themselves into the local culture and ways of life.

 But it’s also true that for an introvert travelling alone can get lonely.
 Also dangerous, because you’re not going to have a companion to look out for you.
 Or plan with you.

 Many years ago, before I embarked on my first solo trip, I almost did not, plagued by the exact same fears.
 I decided to ease myself into it — starting with the easiest terrain of them all, the most sanitized expanse to travel solo — Western Europe.
 That was ten years ago.
 That went so well, I was addicted.

 It’s not always easy.
 Before every trip, I’m overthinking everything, and wondering if I’ll be okay this time.
 Will I be safe?
 Will people be nice to me?
 Will I have fun?
 No trip is completely uniformly fun and enjoyment.
 There are pockets of despondency and questions to self — why am I doing this?
 But with some easy hacks, these isolated periods gets manageable.
 And every trip becomes memorable.

 Here is what I learned help when travelling solo.

 1. Get a local SIM card

-When I started traveling at first, I used maps all the time.
+When I started travelling at first, I used maps all the time.
 But playing to the cliché, I don’t read them very well and I landed up asking a lot of people directions, oftentimes standing right where I wanted to go.
 While asking people can no longer completely be replaced, especially in remote parts of the world, nonetheless, buying a local tourist SIM card is invaluable.
 SIM cards are available at airports, tourist offices, or in grocery shops.
 Get a scheme with a lot of data.
 Google maps are my constant travel companion, my saviour.